MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/install-and-use-windows-powershell-web-access.md

         Add-PswaAuthorizationRule -UserName <domain\user | computer\user> -ComputerName <computer_name> -ConfigurationName <session_configuration_name>

-    This authorization rule allows a specific user access to one computer on the network to which they typically have access, with access to a specific session configuration that is scoped to the userâ€™s typical scripting and cmdlet needs.
+    This authorization rule allows a specific user access to one computer on the network to which they typically have access, with access to a specific session configuration that is scoped to the user'™s typical scripting and cmdlet needs.

     In the following example, a user named `JSmith` in the `Contoso` domain is granted access to manage the computer `Contoso_214`, and use a session configuration named `NewAdminsOnly`.